rakutentech/ios-remote-config/README.md

         // Get the entire config as a dictionary let configDictionary = RemoteConfig.getConfig()

+## Contributing

+See CONTRIBUTING.md for details of how to participate in development of the module.

-## Running the sample app and unit tests
+#### Running the sample app and unit tests

+- Clone or fork the repo
 - Run `bundle exec pod install` in the repo root folder
 - Open `RRemoteConfig.xcworkspace` in Xcode
 - Select the `SampleApp` scheme then build/run
 - To run the tests press key shortcut command-U

-## Contributing

-See CONTRIBUTING.md for details of how to participate in development of the module.

 ## Changelog